AT&T Is Only A Buy If You're Already Retired (NYSE:T)

 Going forward, the company will still use a big chunk of its cash flow to pay down debt and will also look at selling some non-core assets to pay down further.
 Considering the fairly conservative payout ratio as a percentage of free cash flow, I am therefore quite comfortable that debt will continue to fall going forward, thereby reducing risk.

 AT&T is certainly a large and diversified business, with non-stellar growth rates.
 What could be interesting, though, in addition to the growth in streaming, is the potential for a period of rapid wireless growth tied to the rollout of 5G.
-Of course it will require investment, but it is likely to cause even more use of data and much more use of internet-of-things, meaning higher revenues for AT&T. It's therefore likely that AT&T has many more years of growth ahead and will continue to be a vital part of the communications infrastructure of the U.S.
+Of course, it will require investment, but it is likely to cause even more use of data and much more use of internet-of-things, meaning higher revenues for AT&T. It's therefore likely that AT&T has many more years of growth ahead and will continue to be a vital part of the communications infrastructure of the U.S.

 With a payout to free cash flow estimated to be slightly above 50% this year - which after all is a bad year - the Board certainly has the headroom for hiking the dividend.
 A further argument is that it would take a really existential crisis for this firm for the Board to destroy its 36-year dividend track record.
 This all argues for a modest dividend increase in line with previous years, that is an increase of $0.01.